 A homestay offers the chance to delve even deeper into the Vietnamese capital.
 Out by the vast West Lake, Huyen’s four-bedroom home is decorated with her husband’s paintings, its arty interiors making it a unique alternative to the small hotel rooms found in the city centre.

-For easy access to the bars and late-night food scene in the city centre, Mia’s House is the ideal spot.
+For easy access to the bars and late-night food scene in the city centre, Mia’s House is the ideal spot for homestays in Vietnam.
 It’s also close to key sites including Ho Chi Minh’s Mausoleum.

 Vietnam’s misty northern highlands reward those who take the overnight train from Hanoi with huge views across the terraced rice paddies, picturesque tribal villages and quiet paths into the mountains.
 However, a boom in tourist numbers and a lack of regulation has made it harder than ever to find peace and quiet around the famous Sapa region.

-Set in the gorgeous Muong Hoa valley, 18km from Sapa Town, Le’s home in Tavan village is a haven for those who want to have a more authentic experience after travelling to this magical corner of Vietnam.
+Set in the gorgeous Muong Hoa valley, 18km from Sapa Town, Le’s home in Tavan village is a haven of homestays in Vietnam for those who want to have a more authentic experience after travelling to this magical corner of the country.
 There are options to go trekking in the mountains or to learn about local handicrafts, or simply sit on the balcony and look out at the lush valley.

 Capital of Vietnam until 1945 and home to a spectacular walled citadel, Hue was the scene of some of the most ferocious fighting during the American War.